Jollywatt/typst-fletcher/src/nodes.typ

   /// Fill style of the node.
   ///
   /// The fill is drawn within the outline defined by the first @node.extrude value.
+For example:
+  ///
+  /// #example(```typ
+  /// #diagram(
+  ///   node-fill: yellow,
+  ///   node-stroke: 1pt,
+  ///   node((0,0), [A], extrude: (0, 3)),
+  ///   node((1,0), [B], extrude: (3, 0)),
+  /// )
+  /// ```)
   fill: auto,
   /// Stroke style for the node outline.
   stroke: auto,
-  /// Padding between the node's content and its outline.
+  /// Padding applied to the content in a node's body.
+  ///
+  /// The @debug.node.inset debug option draws a box around the
+  /// body content before inset is applied.
+  ///
+  /// The inset can be a length like `5pt`, or a CeTZ-style array
+  /// or dictionary: for example, `(0, 5pt)` for only horizontal
+  /// padding; `(left: 5pt, rest: 10pt)` for per-edge padding.
+  /// -> length | array | dictionary
   inset: auto,
-  /// Separation between the node's outline to the snapping region for edges.
+  /// Separation between the node's visible outline and the
+  /// snapping target for edges.
   ///
   /// This does not affect the node's appearance or layout, only how closely edges connect to it.
   ///
-  /// When the `node.outline` debug mode is on, the node outset is visualised as a think green dotted outline.
+  /// When @debug.node.outset debug option is on, the node outset
+  /// drawn as a green dotted line.
   ///
   /// #example(```typ
   /// #diagram(